SmartMobilityAnalytics/smartmobilityanalytics.github.io/README.md

 ## Vision

-To be a leading platform on smart mobility analytics that will synergise the insights and needs of academic research, industry and education.
+To be a leading platform on smart mobility analytics that synergises the insights and needs of academic research, industry and education.

 ## Missions